CDB file format description

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .cdb file extension is often given incorrectly!
+The .cdb file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

 cb, cbd, ccb, cd, cdf, cdg, cdn, cdv, ceb, cfb, crb, csb, cvb, cwb, cxb